U.S. added 311,000 jobs in February as hiring remained strong

 Employers across the U.S. added 311,000 jobs in February, a sign the labor market remains solid even as the Federal Reserve tries to slow economic growth.

-The figure, released Friday by the Department of Labor, was higher than economists' expectations that employers had added about 228,000 jobs last month, according to financial data company FactSet.
-The jobless rate edged up to 3.6%, from 3.4% in the prior month.
+The figure, released Friday by the Department of Labor, was higher than economists' expectations that employers had added about 208,000 jobs last month, according to financial data company FactSet.
+The jobless rate edged up to 3.6%, from 3.4% in the prior month as more Americans looked for work.

 Hiring was strong among employers in the leisure and hospitality, retail and health care industries, as well as for government jobs, the Labor Department said.